nchan0154/nicchan.me/src/blog/building-my-new-website-part-1.md

 ## Day 1: Panic, in my office

 <figure>
-  {% cloudinaryImage 'personal-1.png', "Very barebones layout, there are some placeholder navigation icons, an unstyled start bar and a window with some homepage text.,", 704, 540, "(min-width: 62em) 38.25rem, 90vw", "lazy", "" %}
+  {% cloudinaryImage 'personal-1.png', "Very barebones layout, there are some placeholder navigation icons, an unstyled start bar and a window with some homepage text.", 704, 540, "(min-width: 62em) 38.25rem, 90vw", "lazy", "" %}
 </figure>

 - Decided to stream for my mentees